MMK21Hub/voby-tailwind/README.md

 ### `yarn serve`

-After You Build the App, these Command Runs the app in the local production mode.<br>
+After you build the app, this command runs the app in local production mode.<br>
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ## Deployment

-You can deploy the `dist` folder to any static host provider (netlify, vercel, cloudflare pages, etc.)
+You can deploy the `dist` folder to any static host provider (Netlify, Vercel, Cloudflare Pages, etc.)